Adopting a new pet can be an exciting process, and we're here to help guide you along the way!

 - Vaccinations

-- Testing for diseases (Feline Leukemia and Feline Immunodefiency Virus in cats, and heartworm disease in dogs)
+- Testing for diseases (Feline Leukemia and Feline Immunodeficiency Virus in cats, and heartworm disease in dogs)

 - Deworming